GeotrekCE/Geotrek-admin/tools/benchmarking/README.md

     `Database`: which set of steps was used, corresponding to a medium or big database

-    `Backend cache`: whether or not the backend cache was kept before sending the request
+    `pgr network topology`: whether or not the pgRouting network topology was kept before sending the request

     `Number of runs`: how many times the request was sent before averaging the time measurements